glenl/gearbox-docs/docs/nodes/herringbone-gear.rst

    The pressure angle in degrees.

 |INTEGER| Flank Resolution
-   This integer value sets the resolution of the sides of the gear cog.
-The default sets a reasonable default but set this lower if to control vertex count.
+   This integer value sets the resolution of the sides of a gear tooth.
+The default is a reasonable value, setting it lower will reduce vertex count at the expense of smoothness.
 Any large value may be reduced by distance merging in the implementation.

 |FLOAT_FIELD_SINGLE| Clearance Fac
    A value from :math:`[0\dots 1]` that is multiplied by the *Module*